filiperomero2/ViralUnity/README.md

 A scientific publication fully describing this pipeline is being prepared.
 Meanwhile, feel free to cite this GitHub repo.
 Primary references for used dependecies should also be cited:

-<a href="http://www.usadellab.org/cms/?page=trimmomatic">Trimmomatic</a>: Anthony M. Bolger, Marc Lohse, Bjoern Usadel.
-Trimmomatic: a flexible trimmer for Illumina sequence data.
+<a href="http://www.usadellab.org/cms/?page=trimmomatic">Trimmomatic</a>: Bolger AM, Lohse M, Usadel B. Trimmomatic: a flexible trimmer for Illumina sequence data.
 Bioinformatics.
 2014; 30(15):2114–212.

 <a href="https://www.bioinformatics.babraham.ac.uk/projects/fastqc/">Fastqc</a>

-<a href="https://github.com/ewels/MultiQC">Multiqc</a>: Ewels P, Magnusson M, Lundin S, Käller M. MultiQC: Summarize analysis results for multiple tools and samples in a single report.
+<a href="https://github.com/ewels/MultiQC">Multiqc</a>: Ewels P, Magnusson M, Lundin S, et al. MultiQC: Summarize analysis results for multiple tools and samples in a single report.
 Bioinformatics.
 2016; 32(19):3047–8.

 <a href="https://github.com/lh3/minimap2">Minimap2</a>: Li, H. Minimap2: pairwise alignment for nucleotide sequences.
 Bioinformatics.
 2018; 34:3094-3100.

-<a href="https://github.com/samtools/samtools">Samtools</a>: Li H, Handsaker B, Wysoker A, Fennell T, Ruan J, Homer N, et al. The Sequence Alignment/Map format and SAMtools.
+<a href="https://github.com/samtools/samtools">Samtools</a>: Li H, Handsaker B, Wysoker A, et al. The Sequence Alignment/Map format and SAMtools.
 Bioinformatics.
 2009; 25(16):2078–9.

-<a href="https://samtools.github.io/bcftools/">BCFtools</a>: Li, H. A statistical framework for SNP calling, mutation discovery, association mapping and population genetical parameter estimation from sequencing data.
-Bioinformatics.
-2011; 27(21):2987–2993.
+<a href="https://github.com/andersen-lab/ivar">iVar</a>: Grubaugh ND, Gangavarapu K, Quick J, et al. An amplicon-based sequencing framework for accurately measuring intrahost virus diversity using PrimalSeq and iVar.
+Genome Biol 20, 8 (2019)

 <a href="https://github.com/arq5x/bedtools2">BEDtools</a>: Quinlan AR, Hall IM.
 BEDTools: A flexible suite of utilities for comparing genomic features.
 Bioinformatics.
 2010; 26(6):841–2.

-<a href="https://doi.org/10.1186/s13059-019-1891-0">kraken2</a> - Wood, D.E., Lu, J. & Langmead, B. Improved metagenomic analysis with Kraken 2.
+<a href="https://doi.org/10.1186/s13059-019-1891-0">kraken2</a> - Wood DE, Lu J, Langmead B. Improved metagenomic analysis with Kraken 2.
 Genome Biol 20, 257 (2019).

-<a href="https://doi.org/10.1186/1471-2105-12-385">krona</a> - Ondov, B.D., Bergman, N.H. & Phillippy, A.M.
+<a href="https://doi.org/10.1186/1471-2105-12-385">krona</a> - Ondov BD, Bergman NH, Phillippy AM.
 Interactive metagenomic visualization in a Web browser.
 BMC Bioinformatics 12, 385 (2011).

 For visualization of fasta and bam files, we recommend <a href="https://ormbunkar.se/aliview/">Aliview</a> and <a href="https://ics.hutton.ac.uk/tablet/">Tablet</a>, respectively.